I am Licensed Psychologist and Health Service Provider (Lic. #9724) with training and experience in clinical, research, and academic settings.

 Approach to Clinical Care

 In my private practice, I customize treatment for the individual child.
-United protocol (Barlow, et. al), CBT, humanistic approaches, developmental research, and other credible ideas inform my work.
+Unified Protocol for the Transdiagnostic Treatment of Emotional Disorder (Barlow, et. al), CBT, humanistic approaches, developmental research, and other credible ideas inform my work.
 I don't place any one theory above the pressing needs and concerns of each of my patients.